KPMG-Mike/html-css-intro/README.md

-HTML & CSS Intro

-# Using This Repository
+# html-css-intro

 This repository is a workshop companion and can be used as a template to work through topics as they are covered.
+The 'main' branch is intentionally empty with the exception of README.md.
+Progress through workshop content is reflected in branches with a completed version reflected in the 'final-solution' branch.

 ## Branches